Treefrog/Handbook/Manual/holidays.md

 * *The Walk the Parade Rule* - Remember, Statutory holidays are not vacation days.
 Statutory holidays are recognized by government for celebration of specific events, usually defined by culture.
 Just because you do not celebrate a certain recognized religious or political holiday, does not mean it is "fair" to get alternative time off - **You are not walking in the parade with your community**.
 It is not "free time".
 It is "time to support the religious or cultural event" as demanded by the regulations of the state.

+### The "Short Week" Rule

+During "short weeks" caused by Public Holidays, regular Pod non-production activities are to be minimized whereever possible, to ensure billable obligations can continue to be met.
+This includes, for example, Pod Training, Project Meetings, etc.

+As a result of this rule, all meetings *before* a short week should take into account the proceeding week as well into their assignment and management.

 ### International Holidays

 We observe Canadian & Provincial Holidays only.